Quantum complexity across thermal phase transition in the transverse field Ising chain with long-range couplings

 \subsection{Behavior of the upper bound of magic near criticality}

 In this part, we analyze the thermal phase transition through the behavior of $m_n$ as a function of $\beta$.
 As discussed in Sec .~\ref{sec:3.2}, the fact that each tensor in the MPS representation is a rank-4 effectively doubles the system size for the purposes of computing the $n$-SRE, making the calculation equivalent to treating a system of size $2N$.
 This imposes practical limitations on the choice of $N$, since larger physical system sizes require substantially more samples $\mathcal{N}$ to achieve reliable statistical accuracy, as indicated by Eq.~\ref{EQ:err in m}.
-Consequently, in this part of our analysis, we restrict ourselves to comparatively smaller system sizes, $N = 16, 32, 64$, for evaluating the non-stabilizerness densities $m_n$.
+Consequently, in this part of our analysis, we restrict ourselves to comparatively smaller system sizes for evaluating the non-stabilizerness densities $m_n$.
+First we discuss the key features for $N=32$.
+In the subsequent subsection we compare the data for $N = 16, 32, 64$.
 For all results presented below, we fix the number of samples to $\mathcal{N} = 10^4$.\\